Chemistry (CHEM)

 (1-5 Credits, Varies)

-This course number is designed to permit the offering of special topics appropriate to a program within the Chemistry department.
+This course is designed to permit the offering of special topics appropriate to a student's program.
 Regular or frequently recurring topics are not offered under this title.
 The course may be repeated as new topics are presented.
+(1 lecture hours, 0 lab hours, 1 credits)

 CHEM 253 Quantitative Analysis

 The lecture includes a comprehensive study of the principles and techniques of the laboratory procedures as well as the theoretical basis of gravimetric, volumetric, and instrumental analysis.
-PREREQ: CHEM 112 or PERM/INST.
+PREREQ: CHEM 112 with a grade of C or higher or PERM/INST.
 COREQ: CHEM 253L.
+(3 lecture hours, 0 lab hours, 3 credits)

 CHEM 253L Quantitative Analysis Lab

-This required lab component accompanies CHEM 253 and consists of a series of quantitative determinations of elemental unknowns by classical and instrumental methods.
-PREREQ: CHEM 112 or PERM/INST.
+This required lab accompanies CHEM 253 and consists of a series of quantitative determinations of elemental unknowns by classical and instrumental methods.
+PREREQ: CHEM 112 with a grade of C or higher or PERM/INST.
 COREQ: CHEM 253.
+(0 lecture hours, 6 lab hours, 2 credits)

 CHEM 293 Chemistry Internship